ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 {% endhighlight %}

-As you can see the _vectot_ is still faster on a lot of sizes, the _list_ data structures only become faster when we start inserting 4k elements !
+As you can see the _vector_ is still faster on a lot of sizes, the _list_ data structures only become faster when we start inserting 4k elements!
-Why ?
-Well each time we insert we pay a malloc, and _malloc_ can be really costy.
+Why?
+Well each time we insert we pay a malloc, and _malloc_ can be really costly.

-In college we tend to focus on the cost of moving the whole vector just to insert one element, but in practice (unless you're doing it too often), the _mallocs_ cost will still be greater.
+People tend to focus on the cost of moving the whole vector just to insert one element, but in practice (unless you're doing it too often), the _mallocs_ cost will still be greater.

 Conclution
 ----------

-Should we then stop using linked lists ?
-No, there are use cases where list will outperform a vector (as we saw earlier if you have a loot of insertions), but the point of this article is to show that we need to be more careful and informed before using it, and one single insert in the middle of the list don't justify the cost.
-It's important to measure and to understand that theorical model we use don't take into considerations things like cache costs and mallocs costs.
+Should we then stop using linked lists?
+No, there are still use cases where _list_ will outperform a vector (as we saw earlier if you have a lot of insertions), but the point of this article is to show that we need to be more careful and informed before committing to using it, and one single insert in the middle of the list doesn't justify the cost.
+It's important to measure and to understand that theoretical model may not take into consideration things like cache costs and mallocs costs.

-The same reasoning can be used on other structures like trees (std::map and std::set are usually implemented using a red black tree).
+The same reasoning can be used on other data structures as well, like trees (std::map and std::set are usually implemented using a red black tree).

 Footnotes
 ---------